gshen42/HasChor/README.md

 ## Writing your own choreography

-The easist way to write your choreography is to use the [`playground`](examples/playground) example where we provide a template for writing your own chreography.
+The easist way to write your choreography is to use the [`playground`](examples/playground) example where we provide a template for writing your own choreography.
 Edit the [`Main.hs`](examples/playground/Main.hs) file and run the chreography as follows:

 ```bash